Biodegradable trash bag

 In addition, products made from plant and renewable resources are neither toxic nor polluting.

-The biodegradable garbage bag is an alternative to the traditional polyethylene garbage bag that everyone knows we will eventually have to do without.
+The biodegradable garbage bag is an alternative to the traditional polyethylene garbage bag, which everyone knows we will eventually have to do without.

 • French company